Graveyard Shift

 • Integrated narrative elements like spider web tunnels, creaking staircases, and tomb-filled graveyards

-• Created a complete Level Design Document (LDD) outlining flow, path structure, and gameplay intent
+• Created a Level Design Document (LDD) outlining flow, path structure, and gameplay intent

 • Included player and object metrics, reference materials, and feature planning to guide the greyboxing and polishing stages